DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 to asbestos in their workspaces.
 This had put them on their guard for other disappointments from the side of those in charge of the building they worked at.
 In their meeting with Job Heimans, they stressed the importance of collective effort in making an art factory of value.
-'When you want the creative character of this building to stay, you have to acknowledge that that has emerged organically, and that you will now disrupt that', Daan said.
+'If you want to sustain the creative character of this building, you have to acknowledge that it has emerged organically, and that you will now disrupt that', Daan said.
 When Job mentioned they could have a lower rent if they would take up certain chores for the sake of the art factory, this was met with much protest.
 'If those things don't happen